withastro/docs/src/pages/en/guides/cms/contentful.md

   </body>
 </html>
 ```

+Navigate to http://localhost:3000/posts/astro-is-amazing/ to make sure your dynamic route is working!

 ### Webhooks

 If your project is generated using SSG (Static Site Generation), you will need to set up a webhook to trigger a new build when your content changes.
-Netlify and Vercel provide a webhook feature that you can use to trigger a new build.
+Netlify and Vercel provide a webhook feature that you can use to trigger a new build from Contentful.

+#### Netlify

+To set up a webhook in Netlify:

-In Netlify, go to your Netlify site dashboard and click on **Build & deploy**.
-Under the **Continuous Deployment** tab, find the **Build hooks** section and click on **Add build hook**.
-Provide a name for your webhook and select the branch you want to trigger the build on.
+1. Go to your site dashboard and click on **Build & deploy**.

+2. Under the **Continuous Deployment** tab, find the **Build hooks** section and click on **Add build hook**.

+3. Provide a name for your webhook and select the branch you want to trigger the build on.
 Click on **Save** and copy the generated URL.

+#### Vercel

+To set up a webhook in Vercel:

-In Vercel, go to your Vercel project dashboard and click on **Settings**.
-Under the **Git** tab, find the **Deploy Hooks** section.
-Provide a name for your webhook and the branch you want to trigger the build on.
-Click on **Add** and copy the generated URL.
+1. Go to your project dashboard and click on **Settings**.

+2. Under the **Git** tab, find the **Deploy Hooks** section.

+3. Provide a name for your webhook and the branch you want to trigger the build on.
+Click **Add** and copy the generated URL.

+#### Adding a webhook to Contentful

 In your Contentful space **settings**, click on the **Webhooks** tab and create a new webhook by clicking the **Add Webhook** button.
 Provide a name for your webhook and paste the webook URL you copied.
 Finally, hit **Save** to create the webhook.